Dynamic programming by polymorphic semiring algebraic shortcut fusion: Related work

 \section{Related work}

 Several formal approaches to DP exist in the literature, at various levels of abstraction.
 The seminal work of \citet{karp_1967} is based on representing DP recurrences as discrete sequential decision processes, where monotonicity justifies optimizing an associated global objective function.
 This framework is not polymorphic.
-The work of \citet{deMoor-1991} and others \citep{bird-1996} bases an abstraction of DP on category theory and \emph{relations} such as inequalities, which are natural operations for optimization applications of DP algorithms.
-Although polymorphic, it is unclear how to generalize this relational framework further to arbitrary semirings in order to address important non-optimization applications of DP, such as computing complete likelihoods for hidden Markov models (the forward-backward algorithm) \citep{little-2019}, or expectations for parameter estimation in natural language processing problems \citep{li-2009}.
+The work of \citet{deMoor-1991} and others \citep{bird-1996} bases an abstraction of DP on \emph{category theory }and \emph{relations} such as inequalities, for combinatorial problems over arbitrary \emph{algebraic data types}.
+It remains to be explored how to apply this relational approach to important DP problems which are not focussed on \emph{optimization} problems, such as computing complete likelihoods for hidden Markov models (the forward-backward algorithm) \citep{little-2019}, or expectations for parameter estimation in natural language processing problems \citep{li-2009}, for which semirings are a natural formalism.

 An interesting precursor is the model of DP described in \citet{helman_1985}.
 This describes restricted forms of some of the ideas which are precisely formulated and stated in full generality here, including the key role of the separation of computational structure from the values which are computed, and a special kind of homomorphic map over structural operators, into ``choice-product'' operators.
 It is not polymorphic.
 Implicit semiring polymorphism features in DP algorithms found in many specialized application domains, such as natural language processing over graphs and hypergraphs \citep{goodman-1999,li-2009,huang-2008} and more recently in differentiable algorithms for machine learning \citep{mensch-2018}.
 These studies refer to special DP algorithms and do not address the general DP algorithm derivation problem, as we do here.